AllanBSantos/login-task/README.md

 **Login-Task** is a project that simulate a login service.
 Below, I'll outline how to set up the project, explain its folder structure, and suggest improvements.

+## Live Demo

+The project is deployed on Vercel and can be accessed at the following URL: https://login-task-flax.vercel.app/

 ## Getting Started

 To use **Login-Task**, follow these steps: